 Perhaps you already have an impressive list of features that will distinguish your future app from competitors.
 However, blindly relying on assumptions will take you straight to time and money-wasting hell.

 Instead, you need a bird’s eye view to visualize your product strategy, and mind mapping is your way to go.

 What is impact mapping?

 Impact mapping is collaborative software product management that aims at merging the process of building products with business objectives.

 The ambassador of this product development planning technique is Gojko Adzic, an award-winning software delivery strategy consultant.

 “Impact mapping is a strategic planning technique.
 It prevents organizations from getting lost while building products and delivering projects, by clearly communicating assumptions, helping teams align their activities with overall business objectives and make better roadmap decisions.”

 Before we take a deep dive into this, let’s think about the power of visuals.
-For instance, why marketers put so much emphasis on creating infographics?
-Because they leave a mark; because they make an impact.
+For instance, why do marketers put so much emphasis on creating infographics?
+Because they leave an indelible mark because they make a huge impact.
 Why?

 It’s about how our brains work.
 Deep down, humans are visual creatures.
-Following after Venngage:
+According to Venngage: